GenderDysphoria/GenderDysphoria.fyi/public/gdb/social-dysphoria.md

 Singular they can also be used maliciously when a transphobic individual refuses to use the correct pronoun, but knows they will get in trouble for using the wrong pronouns.
 Tone and intent matter a lot.

 The same also applies to names.
 Being called by one's given name (deadname) instead of their chosen name can feel invalidating when done ignorantly, and downright dismissive when done intentionally.

-Social Dysphoria may manifest pre-transition in feelings of isolation or misplacement when interacting with others.
-For example, an AMAB (Assigned Male At Birth) trans person may find themselves very uncomfortable when socializing with a group of men, like they just don't fit in.
-They may find themselves deeply hurt when women shy away from them in public, and get frustrated that they aren't able to form platonic relationships with women due to heterosexual expectations.

 It may also manifest as joy or embarrassment at being labeled as your true gender while still living as your assigned gender.
 Examples: